giuspen/cherrytree/snap/README.txt

 snapcraft logout

 NOTE: if it fails login with craft-store error: Credentials found for 'snapcraft' on 'dashboard.snapcraft.io'
-      run 'seahorse' and remove the login to 'dashboard.snapcraft.io', likely last time you missed the logout
+      it's likely that the last time you didn't logout, so you are simply already logged in!